 Sustainable Construction Minor

-Coordinators: Dr. Paul Crovella
+Coordinators: Dr. Endong Wang

 The sustainable construction minor is available to all ESF undergraduates (except students in construction management) and prepares students for careers related to sustainable construction.
 The objective of the minor is to provide a fundamental understanding of the concepts and methods used to take a design into the field and build a quality sustainable structure in the most efficient and effective manner with minimal environmental impact.
 Admission to the minor requires sophomore status and a cumulative grade point average of 2.70 or higher.